 Patients with tricuspid atresia must have a patent ductus arteriosus or systemic-to-pulmonary arterial collaterals to survive.
 Therefore, increased pulmonary blood flow is a common finding in this condition.
 The cardiac silhouette in tricuspid atresia is small or normal.

 Patients with truncus arteriosus have a single great vessel instead of two major vessels arising from the heart, i.e., they do not have a pulmonary artery and an aorta.
-This main truncus manifests as a narrow mediastinum on the chest X-ray.
-Patients with this congenital anomaly usually have DiGeorge syndrome.
-DiGeorge syndrome is characterized by the absence of the thymus gland.
-The absence of the thymus gland further contributes to the narrowed mediastinum on the chest X-ray.
+This main truncus manifests as a narrow mediastinum on a chest X-ray.
+Patients with this congenital anomaly usually have DiGeorge syndrome, which is characterized by the absence of the thymus gland, and further contributes to the narrowed mediastinum on a chest X-ray.

-Patients with total anomalous pulmonary venous return have the pulmonary veins draining in a vertical vein that is connected to the innominate vein.
-This abnormal venous configuration results in a dilated vertical vein, innominate vein and an enlarged superior venacava.
+In patients with total anomalous pulmonary venous return, the pulmonary veins drain into a vertical vein that is connected to the innominate vein.
+This abnormal venous configuration results in dilated vertical and innominate veins, as well as an enlarged superior vena cava.

-The dilation of these three major veins results in a round image that is above the cardiac silhouette.
+The dilation of these three major veins results in a round image above the cardiac silhouette.
 This image is known as a snowman appearance and is characteristic of total anomalous pulmonary venous return.
-Pulmonary venous congestion is seen.
+Pulmonary venous congestion is visible.

-Acquired aortic stenosis usually results in an image that is similar to systemic hypertension, but can also present with a radiograph suggestive of congestive heart failure.
+Acquired aortic stenosis usually results in an image that is similar to systemic hypertension, but may also indicate congestive heart failure.

-Pericardial effusions and pericardial or cardiac tumors can also present with an enlarged cardiac silhouette on the chest X-ray.
+Pericardial effusions and pericardial or cardiac tumors can also present with an enlarged cardiac silhouette on a chest X-ray.